Seeed-Studio/wiki-documents/docs/Sensor/Seeeduino Series/Seeeduino Stalker/Seeeduino_Stalker.md

 </td>
 <td> No
 </td>
-<td> In both version "UartSBee V3.1" or **V4.0** must be brought seperately and used for program downloading using Arduino IDE.
+<td> In both version "UartSBee V3.1" or <strong>V4.0</strong> must be brought seperately and used for program downloading using Arduino IDE.
 A connector to mate to UartSBee is present on both versions.
-Microcontroller reset will automatically be controlled by DTR. **<font ></font>**
+Microcontroller reset will automatically be controlled by DTR.
 </td></tr>
 <tr >
 <td> Standalone Operation